 Trials ongoing and planned as can be found listed online.

 In Oxford, UK the RIDD trial has started in 2017, where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis, to see if it stops the progression.
 Laboratory studies have suggested it is likely to be effective.
+There are three centra involved in the trial: Livingstone, Oxford and East Grinstead.
 In this video prof Nanchahal explains a bit about it.
+Contact via email found on this page.

 A trial in York, UK to compare surgery with collagenase injections.